v-script/vmir/README.md

 	c.gen_init(2)
 	c.gen_set_optimize_level(1, 3)
 	c.gen(1, main_fn)
-	// each generator instance can be used in a different
-  // thread to compile different MIR functions
-	// c.gen(2, other_fn)

 	// interpret from main_fn with arg i, and return result c.interp(main_fn, &result, args)
 	println('main_fn returns: $result.i')